 - RAs are upper year students who are trained to provide support to students and to deal with various situations (especially those most often encountered by students living in residence) and are supported by University Staff.

-- If your student has any questions, concerns, or issues, encourage them to review their Residence Student Handbook and contact their RA.
+- If your student has any questions, concerns, or issues, encourage them to contact their RA.

 - Remember living in residence is a valuable opportunity to gain a variety of important life skills.